ansys/pymapdl/doc/source/getting_started/docker.rst

 version of MAPDL.
 For Ubuntu systems (any image tagged as ``Ubuntu``), you should use the latest version of MAPDL.

-To rerun it again, you should restart the container or just delete it and run it again using:
+To rerun it, you should restart the container or just delete it and run it again using:

 .. code:: pwsh